 This page is all about pest control prices and how much you can expect to pay to eradicate wasps, woodworm, bed bugs, silverfish and rodent infestations.

-Our prices were last updated in 2018, we can also point you in the right direction so you can get a price for your pest control job.
+Our prices were last updated in 2021 and we can also point you in the right direction so you can get a price for your pest control job.

 Wasp Nest Treatment Cost